camelot-dev/excalibur/README.md

 ## Versioning

-Camelot uses [Semantic Versioning](https://semver.org/).
+Excalibur uses [Semantic Versioning](https://semver.org/).
 For the available versions, see the tags on this repository.
 For the changelog, you can check out [HISTORY.md](https://github.com/camelot-dev/excalibur/blob/master/HISTORY.md).

 ## License